What hormones are essential for your Surrogacy pregnancy?

 The reason is that our bodies have sped up the production of prolactin in preparation for breastfeeding.
 Plus, your breasts may start leaking a bit at this time, which is completely natural.

 Postpartum transition is a serious matter!
-Unlike when it’s your own pregnancies, you will be passing through postpartum without needing to cater to a baby.
+Unlike when it’s your own pregnancy, you will be passing through postpartum without needing to cater to a baby.
 And this will allow you more time to focus on your own health and well-being.

 The levels of estrogen and progesterone, which have been continuously increasing during the whole pregnancy, drop rapidly following childbirth.
 However, prolactin will remain at its peak.

 These hormone fluctuations can result in various emotional and physical changes, such as:

 A lot of women experience menopause-like symptoms, such as vaginal dryness, after the birth of the baby.
 This is natural and caused by the production of prolactin in the body, which makes it difficult for the vagina to lubricate itself.

 Our levels of estrogen and progesterone, which have been on the high side throughout the whole pregnancy, go down after childbirth.

 This can lead to a lot of things, from temporary baby blues to more severe postpartum depression.
 While certain levels of feeling down and mood swings are normal post-delivery, you need to consult with a qualified medical practitioner if you think that it’s affecting your everyday life and exceeding the normal highs and lows.